New Zealand firms: Reaching for the frontier

 The Productivity Commission has completed its inquiry into the economic contribution of New Zealand’s most productive “frontier” firms, and presented its final report with recommendations to Government.

 Our thanks to everyone who made a submission, met with us, or lent their perspectives, experience, research or policy inputs to this work.

 What did the inquiry find?

-The final report has been presented to the inquiry's referring Ministers and we look forward to their response in due course.
+The final report has been presented to the House of Representatives and we look forward to the Government's response.

-An independent evaluation of the inquiry is now being undertaken to assess the Commission's performance and learn for the future.
-The results will be published on this website.
+An independent evaluation of the inquiry will be undertaken to assess the Commission's performance and the results will be made available on this page.